stefnans/ada-2021-project-data-story/index.md

 - On the one hand it is equally represented with other similar topics but on the other hand it is under-represented by politicians in comparison with the scientific community.
 - Environmental topics is almost equally distributed among the top 10 news sources.
 Especially speakers belonging to the Democratic party were overrepresented and the right-winged news magazine breitbart quoted people from that party surprisingly often, something that one would not expect.

-We've seen that the environment is not equally represented across the media.

 A potential sentiment analysis on the quotes analysed could further complement the work done so far.

 For a more detailed analysis you can visit our [original project Github page](https://github.com/epfl-ada/ada-2021-project-comic-sans).